 Don't let that anger go to waste, though.
-Sure, you can hold a grudge forever (idea for a new Olympic sport: how long can you hold a grudge?), but that doesn't benefit anyone, it only hurts you.
+Sure, you can hold a grudge forever, but that doesn't benefit anyone, it only hurts you.
 Channel that ire into something productive.

 Regret not finishing that college degree?
 Okay, great, join the club.
-I was one year shy of my Master's... but decided to start working and I haven't looked back.
-I've gotten so many certificates since then.
-I'm a lifelong learner.
-I have no regrets.
+I was one year shy of my Master's... but decided to start working and haven't looked back.
+I've gotten so many certificates since then, then I have no regrets.

-No one, not a single client in 10+ years, has asked me if I got my master's.
+No one, not a single person, has asked me if I got my master's.
 And my clients are very successful, and they pay me handsomely.

-If you're angry with others (or disappointed with yourself), use that emotion as fuel to do some good.
-Either help yourself... or help others.
-See: Karma.
+If you're angry, use that emotion as fuel to do some good.